qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 vialoation cause that it's not apllicable.
 So it could be shown that the analysis was done and no fault model is applicable.
 The analysis considers single faults that can mitigate a safety requirement.

-**Step 1:**
+**Steps:**

-| For each affected design element in scope of each diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
+* For each affected design element in scope of each diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
-| Document the resulting failure mode and effect and the mitigated safety requirement.
-Document safety mitigation to avoid or control the failure.
+* Document the resulting failure mode and effect and the mitigated safety requirement.
+* Document safety mitigation to avoid or control the failure.
-| The mitigation coverage shall be estimated in percent.
-The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`
+* The mitigation coverage shall be estimated in percent.
+* The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.

-**Step 2:**

-Judge if this is sufficient.
-If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
+* Judge if this is sufficient.
+* If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
-The analysis is finished, if for each identified faults a sufficient mitigation exists.
-Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
+* The analysis is finished, if for each identified faults a sufficient mitigation exists.
+* Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
+* Coninue the analysis until all gault models are checked.
-The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.
+* The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.

 **Examples:**